 Note: The following steps for the Veriog/VHDL timing simulation have been combined into macro 'do' files.
-The file time\sim.do can be run at the ModelSim prompt, followed by the mti\run\ee.do or mti\run\pe.do file.
+The file time\sim.do can be run at the ModelSim prompt, followed by the mti\run.do file.
 The time\sim.do file will compile the HDL file and then start the simulator.
-The mti\run\\.do file will bring up the necessary debugging windows and run the simulation for 100 us.
+The mti\run.do file will bring up the necessary debugging windows and run the simulation for 4 ms.